malkavk/ValkyrieScenariosManager/README.md

 ## Executing

-Before execute at first time configure the scenariosmanager.ini.
-Change unique value in this file to your local configuration.
+Before execute at first time, configure the scenariosmanager.ini.
+Change the unique value in this file to your local configuration.

 After that, execute on a terminal (or create a application launcher with one of following commands):